 Psychologists pursue all these avenues in their attempt to explain human behaviour.
 Some look inside the person for causes of behaviour, focusing on physical events such as physiological functioning.
-As a result, we now know that compulsive violence is associated with tumors and damage in a particular region of the brain - the temporal lobe (Elliot, 1988).
+As a result, we now know that compulsive violence is associated with tumours and damage in a particular region of the brain - the temporal lobe (Elliot, 1988).
 Others look for causes of aggression in hypothetical mental activity.
 From this approach, we have learned that aggressive behaviour is more likely to occur when the person producing the aggressive behaviour infers that they have experienced something negative due to a volitional act of another person (Weiner, 1986).

 Yet other psychologists will look to the environment for causal explanations.
 They may focus on events or stimuli that precede an aggressive act or on a general environmental state.
 From them we have learned that children acquire aggressive behaviour by observing it in models (see figure 1.3) and that high ambient temperature is associated with naturally occurring aggression.
+Hotter regions of the world witness more aggression than cooler regions, and hotter years, seasons and days, in comparison to cooler ones, are more likely to produce assaults, murders, rapes, riots and spouse abuse (Anderson, 1987).